Nissan Navara: Second generation (D40; 2004)

-D40 Navara
+Outside the U.S.

 The Navara in Europe came with an updated Euro IV compliant engine on post September 2006 vehicles.
 It has four trim levels, the S, SE, Outlaw and Aventura.
 The Aventura trim package is equipped with leather upholstery, dual zone climate control, six-stacker CD/MP3 changer and satellite navigation as standard.

 In Australia, New Zealand, South Africa and South America, the D40 Navara has a few differences from the UK versions.
-There are two engines available, 2.5-liter turbocharged diesel engine and the V6 petrol.
+There are two engines available, 2.5-litre turbocharged diesel engine and the V6 petrol.
 The 2.5 diesel engine Mid Power version (2WD and 4WD base models) produces 106 kW at 4000 rpm and 356 Nm at 2000 rpm, High Power version (4WD upgrade models) produces 128 kW at 4000 rpm and 403 Nm at 2000 rpm.
 The V6 produces 198 kW at 5600 rpm of power and 385 Nm at 4000 rpm.
 Both engines come with a standard five-speed automatic, with a six-speed manual available for the diesel.
 These models do not have leather, climate control or satellite navigation system like their UK versions.

 The 2008 model of the Navara was launched on 2 July.
-Changes included a new style of alloy wheels, bluetooth as standard, side work lights and indicators on the wing mirrors.
+Changes included a new style of alloy wheels, Bluetooth as standard, side work lights and indicators on the wing mirrors.